chrsonline/uber-movies-hw/README.md

     **Required Parameters**

-      - `query` - The movie title
+      - `query` - The movie title.

   * The API will perform a textual search of movie titles returning whole matches of `query`.
 Search is to be performed in a case and diacritic insensitive manner.
+Details of the request/response specification can be seen [here](docs/locations-api-response-schema.md#locations-search).

   * A response is given to the user of the following format:
     ```json